Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Model reduction for SDEs

 and $\mathbbm{e}_{\beta_i}$ denotes the $\beta_i$-th column of the identity matrix $\mathbb{I}_n$.
-Given $\Psi$, the matrix $P$ can be constructed using a greedy algorithm (see \cite{Chaturantabut2010} for details).
+Given $\Psi$, the suitable set of indices $\beta_1, \ldots \beta_{\bar k}$ can be inductively constructed using a greedy algorithm (see Algorithm 1 in \cite{Chaturantabut2010} for details).
 The DEIM approximation of the nonlinear term is then expressed as

 and the approximation of the drift term in \eqref{eq: POD reduced stochastic differential equation} becomes

 where

 Note that the matrices $\bar L$ and $W$ are calculated only once at the offline stage, and at the online stage the function $g(\xi)$ evaluates only $\bar k$ components of $a_N(U_k \xi)$.
 A similar DEIM approximation can be applied to each of the diffusion terms $b_\nu(u)$, thus reducing the computational complexity of the reduced system \eqref{eq: POD reduced stochastic differential equation}.